When you go to counseling, let’s face it. You do some cheesy stuff on the comfy couch.

 - Be specific – Always tie your praise to a particular event so that your words are grounded in reality and examples instead of a frothy, nebulous desire to build someone up.
 Instead of praising her humility, praise her for the time she resisted peer pressure to be defined by her friends’ distorted values.

-- Praise often – Make it your goal to praise your spouse at least one time per day.
+- Praise often – Make it your goal to communicate praise to your spouse at least one time per day.
 Ideally, do this in person, but don’t let that stand in the way.
 As God brings something to your mind, PRAISE!
 Send an email or text.
 Call them on the phone.
 Post it on their Facebook page.
+As you implement this habit daily, it has the potential to jumpstart your communication and turn your love around.

 But remember: your spouse is not an agenda.
 The goal here is to allow God to change your heart–and worship Him through seeing Him in the gift before you.
 It’s to love your spouse more than yourself instead of checking off the box.
 Ask God for the power to see your spouse and their God-given strengths.